- Have you ever thought about outbound link SEO?

 Note: External links and outbound links are the same.
 I may be interchangeably using both the words, in this article.

-Because we’re working in a post-panda world, I’m offering up this post to help you to understand the importance of outbound links for SEO.
+Because we’re working in a post-panda world, I’m offering up this post to help you understand the importance of outbound links for SEO.

 We have already talked about how to create backlinks to your website which will eventually help in increasing the search engine ranking, but at the same time, you should consider employing an outbound link strategy to make sure your blog is never devalued.